Rotary.org: Frequently Asked Questions

 What are search filters?

-- After you execute a search, you will see a set of search filters on the left.
-Selecting one or more choices under category, file type, time will narrow your search.
+After you execute a search, you will see a set of search filters on the left.
+Selecting one or more choices under category, file type, or time will narrow your search.
 Try not to select too many choices, or you might not get any results at all.

 What if I don’t find what I’m searching for?